-Wearing loose, soft upper bodywear for a few days after the act will reduce the discomfort.
-It will give the skin space to breathe and heal.
+Wearing loose, soft upper bodywear for a few days after the act should reduce the discomfort.

 The main point here is – don’t shave too often!
 Remember what I said about re-strokes?
 The same principle applies.

-As mentioned, shaving cuts the hair very, very close to the skin, leaving stubble which can rub and cause itching.
+As mentioned, shaving cuts the hair close to the skin, leaving stubble which can rub and cause itching.

 With trimming, the hair isn’t usually cut that close to the skin and although this is great it still can cause discomfort and itching.

-Waxing on the other hand actually pulls the hairs out from their roots, not only leading to longer-lasting results but also feels great because you don’t have the prickle of stubble or short hairs to contend with.
-It’s just nothin’ but smoothness.
-In addition, as the hairs are being pulled out by their roots there isn’t a risk of ingrown hairs which is awesome.
+Waxing on the other hand actually pulls the hairs out from their roots, so you don’t have the prickle of stubble or short hairs to contend with.

 At the end of the day, it’s personal preference.
-Yes, waxing is overall less itchy than shaving or trimming the chest.
+Waxing is generally less itchy than shaving or trimming the chest.
 However, it’s also less practical as you most likely need someone to do it for you – ideally a professional.